 Despite the huge potential of cloud technology to drive digital transformation forward, only a handful of companies control the cloud market share globally.
 The recent growth stories and performance put Microsoft’s Azure cloud computing services as the most promising of the top 3 vendors.

 Microsoft’s cloud business is on a rapid growth trajectory aided by the focus that Microsoft placed on enabling better and more customized services for customers with proven reliability.
-The growth in Microsoft’s cloud business is good news for Microsoft CSPs as they get an opportunity to build on the reputation of Microsoft.
+The growth in Microsoft’s cloud business is good news for Microsoft MSPs as they get an opportunity to build on the reputation of Microsoft.
 But they need to innovate their sales process to help customers leverage more ROI and thus commit to a larger volume of business from their accounts.
-Today, most CSPs spend a considerable amount of their time reconciling invoices, managing licenses and subscriptions, and other back-office processes that they often forget to focus on the customer experience.
+Today, most MSPs spend a considerable amount of their time reconciling invoices, managing licenses and subscriptions, and other back-office processes that they often forget to focus on the customer experience.

 This will help in delivering a differentiated service experience that is needed in a highly crowded market flooded with competitors.
 For this, you need flexible subscription and billing management to be available at ease for associates to create on-demand offerings for customers.